akinxwumi/Levenshtein-Distance-BuyCoins/validate-account/README.md

 **GraphQL endpoint**
 https://glacial-everglades-33318.herokuapp.com/graphql-playground
-Please note: you've to change URL to https before sending requests
+please note: you've to change URL to https before sending requests

 **Assumptions**
 I assumed that I don't need to write a test for the levenstein-distance implementation since I used an inbuilt PHP function